TrueAquarius/Hello.MicrosoftSemanticKernel/README.md

 - **Demo.MicrosoftSemanticKernel.LightPluginWithProxy**: same functionality as "Demo.MicrosoftSemanticKernel.LightPlugin".
 However, it allows accessing OpenAI through a proxy.
 - **Demo.MicrosoftSemanticKernel.FunctionFromFile**: This project demonstrates how to use Semantic Functions from a file.
 It is a simple language translator.
 - **Demo.MicrosoftSemanticKernel.VectorStores**: This project demonstrates how to create embeddings, use in-memory vector stores, perform searches in vector stores.
+- **Demo.MicrosoftSemanticKernel.VectorDistance**: An interesting experiment which compares distances of related texts.

 ## Prerequisites